soonick/soonick.github.io/_posts/2021-08-25-introduction-to-bazel.md

 bazel build //:example && bazel run //:example
 ```

+A full example can be found at: https://github.com/soonick/ncona-code-samples/tree/master/introduction-to-bazel/external-dependencies

 ## Third party dependencies

 So far I've gotten away without any third party dependencies because my examples have been trivial, but most real projects depend on many third party libraries.
 In this section we'll learn how to consume these libraries.